tabitha-davison/machine-vision/README.md

 For the glare-detection component of our screen-reader project, we used OpenCV and Numpy to build a pipeline that identifies glare by analyzing three visual “maps” of the phone screen: intensity, saturation, and local contrast.
 First, the image is converted to HSV so we can look at brightness and color information separately.
 Glare tends to be extremely bright, low in color, and low in detail, so we computed a brightness map, a saturation map, and a local-contrast map.
 Each of these maps highlights a different signature of glare, and by weighting and combining them, the algorithm produces a single glare-score image and a binary glare mask.
 From this, we can detect whether glare is present, estimate its coverage, and locate its position for giving movement instructions.

-Given these calculations, we output the results and our recommendations for movement instructions into the terminal, such as in Fig 5 below:
+Given these calculations, we output the results and our recommendations for movement instructions into the terminal, such as in Fig 4 below:

-![Glare and Movement Recs](./assets/glare_move_terminal.png) Fig 5: Terminal Output with Glare and Movement Recommendation
+![Glare and Movement Recs](./assets/glare_move_terminal.png) Fig 4: Terminal Output with Glare and Movement Recommendation

 As can be seen, we receive recommendations on which direction to tilt the phone in order to reduce glare, as well as a few metrics of whether there is glare or not and what the glare coverage is.

-In the case that our screen detection pipeline determines that there is not a screen detected, we also give this feedback in the terminal, as shown in Fig 6 below:
+In the case that our screen detection pipeline determines that there is not a screen detected, we also give this feedback in the terminal, as shown in Fig 5 below:

 ![No Screen Terminal](./assets/terminal_no_screen.png)

+Fig 5: Terminal Output with No Screen Detected

 ## OCR Algorithm